janknieling/udm-le/README.md

 ### Google Cloud DNS

 GCP Cloud DNS can be configured by establishing a service account with the role [`roles/dns.admin`](https://cloud.google.com/iam/docs/understanding-roles#dns-roles) and exporting a [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for that service account.
 Ensure that `gcloud` is set for `DNS_PROVIDER` in `udm-le.env`, and `GCE_SERVICE_ACCOUNT_FILE` references the path to the service account key (e.g. `./root/.secrets/my_service_account.json`) .
-Create a new directory called `.secrets` in `/mnt/data/udm-le` and add the service account file.
+On UniFi OS 1.X create a new directory called `.secrets` in `/mnt/data/udm-le` and add the service account file.
+On UniFi OS 2.X create a new directory called `.secrets` in `/data/udm-le` and add the service account file.

 The CLI will output a JSON object.
 Use the printed properties to initialize your configuration in [udm-le.env](./udm-le.env).